rabigrg9865/Group-3-Project/README.md

 # Collaborative To-Do List (Javascript CLI)

 ### Features:
-- add, list, start, complete, remove, and list tasks by category
+- Add, List, Start, Complete, Remove, and List tasks by category
 - Categorizes and assigns tasks to each user
 - Allows concurrent users
 - Stores data in a json file